2020 Dhaka North City Corporation election

-The 2020 mayoral election of Dhaka North City Corporation was held on 1 February 2020.
-A total of 6 candidates participated in the election.
-The result was a victory for the Awami League candidate Atiqul Islam.
-However, the results were rejected by the main opposition candidate, Tabith Awal of Bangladesh Nationalist Party.
+The 2020 Dhaka North City Corporation election was a local government election in the city of Dhaka, Bangladesh, held on 1 February 2020 to elect the mayor of North Dhaka and the Dhaka North City Council.
+A total of six candidates participated in the election.
+The election resulted in a victory for the Awami League candidate Atiqul Islam.
+In the 72 member city council, the Awami League won 62 seats, while independents won 7 seats, the BNP won 2 seats, and the JP(E) won 1 seat.
+However, the results were rejected by the main opposition candidate, Tabith Awal of the Bangladesh Nationalist Party.
+This election was criticized by opposition parties and observers for low voter turnout and allegations of irregularities, and it was not seen by many as a fully free and fair election.

 It was the first major election in Bangladesh conducted entirely using electronic voting machines (EVMs) alongside the 2020 Dhaka South City Corporation election.
 Previously the country had made only limited use of EVMs.
 The ruling Awami League supported the adoption of EVMs.
 BNP and Communist Party of Bangladesh leaders said they feared the machines would be used for vote rigging.
 One concern expressed was that the machines do not have a voter-verified paper audit trail.

 Candidates

 The election was mainly contested between candidates of the two major political parties in Bangladesh: